Cologne Cathedral: World War II and post-war history

-The twin spires of the cathedral were an easily recognizable navigational landmark for Allied aircraft bombing during World War II.
-The cathedral suffered fourteen hits by aerial bombs during the war.
+The twin spires of the cathedral were an easily recognizable navigational landmark for aircraft bombing during World War II.
+The cathedral suffered fourteen kicks by aerial bombs during the war.
 Badly damaged, it nevertheless remained standing in an otherwise completely flattened city.

 On 6 March 1945, an area west of the cathedral (Marzellenstrasse/Trankgasse) was the site of intense combat between American tanks of the 3rd Armored Division and a Panther Ausf.
 A of Panzer brigade 106 Feldherrnhalle.
 A nearby Panther, a German medium tank, was sitting by a pile of rubble near a train station right by the twin spires of the Cologne Cathedral.
 The Panther successfully knocked out two Sherman tanks, killing three men, before it was destroyed by a T26E3 Pershing, nicknamed Eagle 7 minutes later.
 Film footage of that battle survives.

 In 1944, Willy Weyres was appointed as the cathedral's architect.
 Repairs of the war damage were completed sufficiently and the cathedral reopened in 1956, the work being overseen by Weyres.
 The crossing or central tower, completed in 1860 and designed by Zwirner, was severely damaged by the bombing, though remained structurally sound.
 In 1965, Weyres redesigned the cladding of the damaged tower in an Art Deco style, with the decorative angels designed by Erlefried Hoppe.
 This, along with his demolition of the war-damaged St Mary's Chapel designed at the same time by Zwirner, was considered controversial, with the modern redesign of the crossing tower being called a "wart" on the cathedral by some critics.

 A repair to part of the northwest tower, carried out in 1944 using poor-quality brick taken from a nearby ruined building, remained visible as a reminder of the war until 2005, when it was restored to its original appearance.

 To investigate whether the bombings had damaged the foundations of the Dom, archaeological excavations began in 1946 under the leadership of Otto Doppelfeld and were concluded in 1997.
 One of the most meaningful excavations of churches, they revealed previously unknown details of earlier buildings on the site.

 Repair and maintenance work is constantly being carried out in the building, which is rarely free of scaffolding, as wind, rain, and pollution slowly eat away at the stones.
 The Dombauhütte, established to build the cathedral and keep it in repair, employs skilled stonemasons for the purpose.
 Half the costs of repair and maintenance are still borne by the Dombauverein.